-4 signs of a gifted learner
+4 signs of a highly able learner

 Gifted children are just as different from one another as any other group of children.
 Some may be lively, into everything and very friendly, while others can be shy and prefer to keep to themselves.

-The most noticeable feature of gifted children is the liveliness of their minds.
+The most noticeable feature of potentially gifted children is the liveliness of their minds.
 This comes across in many ways, especially in their delight with words.

-Gifted little ones use their radar brains to seek and absorb information, sometimes catching your meaning before you’ve reached the end of your sentence.
+Highly able children use their radar brains to seek and absorb information, sometimes catching your meaning before you’ve reached the end of your sentence.

 Ability to learn

 As they get older, their knowledge often becomes wider and deeper than that of other children of the same age so they seem to be even more intelligent.